 There are numerous different ways to get a Honduran passport, and you can be a retiree, or you can invest $50,000.

 Under the Honduras Rentista programs, income must be from a more passive source like rental income or savings.

 As with many Central and South American countries, there are pretty accessible avenues that you can use to get in, including demonstrating wealth or actually putting some of the banks into or buying a property.

 The best option for Honduras might be Roatan, in the Western Caribbean, not in the mainland, as it has a reputation for being a little dicey.

 Why Do You Need a Second Citizenship?

 If you want to become a citizen of another country as quickly as possible, think about this question: why do you need a second citizenship?

-While it’s certainly tempting to get the easiest and fastest second passport available, you need to consider what you’re trying to do with that passport before you dive headfirst into the process of getting one.
+While it’s certainly tempting to get the easiest and fastest second passport available, you need to consider what you’re trying to do with that passport before diving headfirst into getting one.

-However, this particular citizenship by investment program has a massive price tag, so unless you need Maltese citizenship for other reasons, then you’re probably better off looking into EU residency options that won’t cost you millions of dollars.
+However, this particular citizenship-by-investment program has a significant price tag, so unless you need Maltese citizenship for other reasons, then you may want to look into EU residency options that will cost you less.

-As someone who has helped hundreds of people get second passports, I can attest to how important it is to evaluate how a second passport will enhance your freedom, your tax strategy, and your bottom line.
+As we have helped more than 1,500 clients get second passports, we can attest to how important it is to evaluate how a second passport will enhance your freedom, tax strategy, and bottom line.